-An opportunity for women from any denomination who are leading churches, and leaders in training, to come and learn with a group of women experienced at leading in a variety of contexts.
-The day will be a mix of Plenary Sessions, Q&A, and Round Table discussions on a range of subjects, with worship and ministry.
+An opportunity for women from any denomination who are leading churches, and leaders in training, to learn with a group of women experienced at leading in a variety of contexts.
+The day will be a mix of Plenary Sessions, Q&A, and Round Table discussions on a range of subjects.

 11.00 Session 1: Emma Ineson